 We keep hearing about how we should follow the science.
 The claim is tired by now.
 We know what’s really happening.
 The lockdown lobby ignores whatever contradicts their narrative, preferring unverified anecdotes over an actual scientific study of 10 million residents in what was the world’s first major hotspot for the disease we are trying to manage.
 You would expect this study to be massive international news.
 So far as I can tell, it is being ignored.

-With solid evidence that asymptomatic spread is nonsense, we have to ask: who is making decisions and why?
+With solid evidence that asymptomatic spread is not a driving pandemic force, we have to ask: who is making decisions and why?
 Again, this brings me back to the metaphor of fog.
 We are all experiencing confusion and uncertainty over the precise relationship between the strategies and the goals of panoply of regulations and stringencies all around us.
 Even the rationale has become elusive – even refuted – as frustration and disorientation have displaced what we vaguely recall as clarity and rationality of daily life.